benlee20182018/SimpleDELAY/README.md

 Sets the trim level percentage in case the signal is too hot.

+### Tempo Sync:

+Configures the plug-in to synchronize to the MIDI clock.
+User can select from a set of timing divisions.

 ### Reset Delay Settings:

 Sets all controls back to factory defaults.